 After the dissolution of the Soviet Union in 1991 the flow of people from Russia to New Zealand increased.
-The 2006 census counted 4,581 people born in Russia, of whom only about 200 had arrived before 1990.
+The 2013 census counted 5,469 people born in Russia, of whom very few had arrived before 1990.
 Some women entered New Zealand as the wives or fiancées of New Zealand men.

 The community today

-In the early 21st century the Russian community, including first-generation children of Russian parents, was probably at least 6,500 strong.
+In the early 21st century the Russian community, including first-generation children of Russian parents, was about 6,000 strong.
 About one-fifth of them were associated with the Russian Orthodox Church in Auckland.

 Many of the Russians who came in the 1990s were professionals seeking economic opportunities and freedom from political restraints.
 Some had difficulty getting their qualifications recognised, and returned to Russia.
 But some 1990s Russian immigrants who stayed on weighed the setbacks against the pleasure of being free to leave their passports at home rather than carrying them for identification.